shintaroo-hub/almostlazy_renamer/README.md

 The only purpose of this file is to make myself lazier in renaming videos I downloaded online.
-This has no ther purpose i guess, unless you find another use for it, I'm happy for you.
+This has no other purpose, unless you find another use for it, I'm happy for you.

 Created in vi cause I'm lazy to do anything else.
 Happy coding I guess?
 -K